Here’s Why Iran’s Middle Class Is Mostly Sitting Out The Protests

 He added, “The current protests appear to show the middle class largely staying at home at least partly for fear of the violence perpetrated by the working class.”

 Middle-class and urban participation is a decisive factor in whether the protests will lead to significant change or can be stamped out by Iran’s security forces.
-“For any successful protest movement of this type with radical demands a broad alliance is required,” said Mohammad Ali Kadivar, an Iran expert at the Wilson Center.
+“For any successful protest movement of this type with radical demands a broad alliance is required,” said Mohammad Ali Kadivar, an Iran expert at the Watson Institute at Brown University.
 His research suggests the protests might be winding down, although they could be given a boost on Friday.

 “They need the numbers,” he said.
 “Tehran is crucial because it’s a city of millions.
 If the protests stay within these small towns I’m not sure how long this can persist.
 Protesters can also get tired, and do get tired.”